-The head restraints on the 2nd and 3rd row seats are removable.
+The head restraints on the rear bench seat are removable.
 The front seat head restraints are not removable.

 Head restraints should be adjusted properly as they may provide significant protection against injury in an accident.
 Do not remove them.
 Check the adjustment after someone else uses the seat.